sjp38/hackermail/USAGE.md

     Signed-off-by: SeongJae Park <sj@kernel.org>
     $

+Or, users can provide a file containing the cover letter content via `--cv` option.
+The file should have the cover letter subject at the first line.
+Then, a blank line and the body of the message should follow.

 ### Recipients Fillup

 If it is called on linux tree and `get_maintainer.pl` file exists, it runs the